Wang-xjtu/Wang-xjtu.github.io/_pages/about.md

 **Haotian Wang**, Meng Yang, Xinhu Zheng, Gang Hua

-<strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong> SPNet is the first to thoroughly analyze the significance of scale-propagation in generalizable depth completion.
-It introduces SP-Norm, a novel normalization layer that enhances generalizability and ensures efficient convergence, leading to impressive generalization across diverse unseen scenarios. [**Project Page**](https://github.com/Wang-xjtu/SPNet)
+<strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong> SPNet is the first to carefully analyze the significance of scale propagation property in generalizable depth completion.
+To satisfy this property, we introduce SP-Norm, a novel normalization layer that enhances generalizability and ensures efficient convergence.
+Coupled with our insights for ConvNeXt V2, SPNet achieves impressive generalization across a wide range of unseen scenarios. [**Project Page**](https://github.com/Wang-xjtu/SPNet)
 </div>
 </div>